 As of the recording of this episode in September 2019, Issa is facing trial before an Israeli military court and simultaneously before a Palestinian Authority court for his activities as a non-violent activist.
 We will discuss the cases at length in this series, but first:

-This episode, Part One, explores the context necessary to understand Issa’s case, namely, the context of the Israeli military occupation of the West Bank.
+This episode, Part One, explores the context necessary to understand Issa’s case.
+Namely, it explores the context of the Israeli military occupation of the West Bank.
 Beginning at absolute square one, this episode seeks to paint a picture for you of what the occupation is, how it works, and its daily impacts on those living within the West Bank.
 We invite you to follow along in our visual guide below.

 The Occupation of the West Bank -- A Visual Guide